bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/compiletime/no-matching-function/converttojson.md

 * change the type of value to a supported one (`const char*`, `int`, `float`, etc.)
 * write a [custom converter](/news/2021/05/04/version-6-18-0/) for this type

-For more information, see [error: no matching function for call to 'convertToJson(...)'](/v7/error/no-matching-function-for-call-to-converttojson/).

 Did this solve your issue?